Table of Contents

 - The controversial role of intraoperative cholangiography and common bile duct exploration.

-- Easier dissection at the Calot’s triangle due to lesser fat deposit and flimsy peritoneal covering.
+- Easier dissection at the Calot’s triangle due to smaller fat deposits and flimsy peritoneal covering.

-Prognosis of pediatric acalculous cholecystitis is often concerning and the overall mortality rate is estimated to be around 30% of cases.
-Presence of shock and a low value of fibrinogen are the predictable factors for mortality in pediatric acalculous cholecystitis.
+Prognosis of pediatric acalculus cholecystitis is often concerning, and the overall mortality rate is estimated to be around 30% of cases.
+The presence of shock and a low fibrinogen value are predictable factors for mortality in pediatric acalculus cholecystitis.

 Cholecystitis is inflammation of the gallbladder.
-The incidence of pediatric cholecystitis is on an increase.
-It is associated with system diseases and is potentially curable.
+The incidence of pediatric cholecystitis is increasing.
+It is associated with systemic diseases and is potentially curable.

-Cholecystitis in the pediatric population is different as compared to adults.
-The majority of children suffer from idiopathic cholelithiasis.
+Cholecystitis in the pediatric population is different from that in adults.
+Most children suffer from idiopathic cholelithiasis.